zk4x/zyx/README.md

 With that said, the most important stuff is implemented and working as inteded, so you can build for example linear and recurrent models.
 Convolution is in the works.

+## Installation

+The library is available on crates.io: https://crates.io/crates/zyx